Regulation Diagram Dashboard

 When a Regulation Diagram is selected in the list, the tool does not show a diagram.
 Instead, two analysis tabs with compliance analysis and gap analysis are available.
 The Compliance Analysis looks like this:

 The left part of the compliance analysis lists the objects complying with a regulation.
 If compliance is missing, the Complying object part of that row will be empty (see section below for how to add content to the complying object).
 The right part of the analysis details the audits that have been executed with focus on the complying objects.
-This way, the auditor can easily find the validation of a compliance, and identify needs for target to upcomming audits.
+This way, the auditor can easily find the validation of a compliance, and identify needs for target to upcoming audits.

 The gap analysis includes the same left part as the compliance analysis, but the right part shows a list of Change Requests defined for the complying objects: